LAUBERT - FAQ

 • Tab: Library catalogue

 The "Fulltext" button appears for all e-media.
 For physically available media, click on the "Availability" button.
-If you would like a graphical location display, please click on the location.
+If you would like a visual location display, please click on the location.

 • Tab: Online articles